Replacing the Display in an AFG5101

 could be changed from the front panel but it didn't work very well so it's not a big loss to discard this module.

-Although the schematic looks like the contrast could also be chamged I have not found a way to do that in the original setup.
+Although the schematic looks like the contrast could also be changed I have not found a way to do that in the original setup.

 On the connector between the display and the front panel board there was a voltage divider network, not shown in the manual, between the contrast pin and